-Corporate liability: Historically in Mexico only individuals could commit crimes, and companies would only be jointly liable to cover the damages caused by their employees, officials and/or representatives during the commission of a crime.
-Under the Criminal Code for the Federal District (Código Penal para el Distrito Federal) and the National Code of Criminal Procedures (Código Nacional de Procedimientos Penales), companies can now be held criminally liable, as stated above.
+for the Federal District (Código Penal para el Distrito Federal) and the National Code of Criminal Procedures (Código Nacional de Procedimientos Penales), companies can now be held criminally liable, as stated above.
 Thus, if a company is accused of bribing a public servant, both the individuals involved and the company could be subject to criminal liability.

-Administrative liability: Effective from July 19, 2017, under the General Law on Administrative Accountability (Ley General de Responsabilidades Administrativas), bribery is defined as an administrative offense by any individual or company to promise, offer or deliver any unlawful benefit to one or more public servants, directly or through a third party, in exchange for such public servants to take any action or refrain from taking an action related to their duties or that of another public servant, or to abuse their influence, with the purpose of obtaining or maintaining, for himself/herself or a third party, a benefit or advantage, regardless of the acceptance or receipt of the benefit or the result obtained (Art.
+Administrative liability: Under the General Law on Administrative Accountability (Ley General de Responsabilidades Administrativas), "bribery" is defined as an administrative offense by any individual or company to promise, offer, or deliver any unlawful benefit to one or more public servants, directly or through a third party, in exchange for such public servants to take any action or refrain from taking an action related to their duties or that of another public servant, or to abuse their influence, with the purpose of obtaining or maintaining, for himself/herself or a third party, a benefit or advantage, regardless of the acceptance or receipt of the benefit or the result obtained (Art.
 66).

-Individuals can be subject to the following penalties: (i) a fine of up to twice the benefits obtained or, in case no benefit was obtained, a fine equal to an amount ranging from \$8,060 to \$12,090 Mexican pesos; (ii) temporary disqualification from participation in public procurement for a period of time ranging from 3 months to 8 years; and (iii) indemnification for the damages and losses caused to the public finances.
-Companies can be subject to the following penalties: (i) a fine of up to twice the benefits obtained or, in case no benefit was obtained, a fine equal to an amount ranging from \$80,600 to \$120,900,000 Mexican pesos; (ii) temporary disqualification from participation in public procurement for a period of time ranging from 3 months to 10 years; (iii) suspension of the entity's business activities for a period of time ranging from 3 months to 3 years; (iv) dissolution; and (v) indemnification for the damages and losses caused to the public finances.
-There is a fine reduction program that allows for a 50 to 70 percent reduction of the penalty if the conduct is voluntarily disclosed by the offender prior to the authority initiating a sanctioning procedure.
-Subsequent offenders that come forward can have a reduction of up to 50 percent provided that new information is brought to the authority's attention by the offender and up to 30 percent once the investigation has been initiated.
+Individuals can be subject to the following penalties: (i) a fine of up to twice the benefits obtained or, in case no benefit was obtained, a fine equal to an amount ranging from \$8,449 to \$12,673,500 Mexican pesos (approximately USD 423 to 633,675); (ii) temporary disqualification from participation in public procurement for a period of time ranging from three months to eight years; and (iii) indemnification for the damages and losses caused to the public finances.
+Companies can be subject to the following penalties: (i) a fine of up to twice the benefits obtained or, in case no benefit was obtained, a fine equal to an amount ranging from \$84,490 to \$126,735,000 Mexican pesos (approximately USD 4,225 to 63,36,750); (ii) temporary disqualification from participation in public procurement for a period of time ranging from three months to 10 years; (iii) suspension of the entity's business activities for a period of time ranging from three months to three years; (iv) dissolution; and (v) indemnification for the damages and losses caused to the public finances.
+There is a fine reduction program that allows for a 50% to 70% reduction of the penalty if the conduct is voluntarily disclosed by the offender prior to the authority initiating a sanctioning procedure.
+Subsequent offenders that come forward can have a reduction of up to 50% provided that new information is brought to the authority's attention by the offender and up to 30% once the investigation has been initiated.